fikunmi-ap/solana-improvement-documents/proposals/restrict-tfm-bidspace.md

-The recommended global fee for block $o$ is a bit more involved because it must also consider global fees but it is determined by equations 3 and 4:
+The recommended global fee for block $o$ is a bit more involved because it must also consider global fees but it is determined by the following equations:

 let $n$ be the most recent block seen by the node (such that the next block is
-$o$)\
+$o$)
 let $f^{\alpha}_n$ be the median fee for account $\alpha$ in block $n$\
 let $f^{\alpha}_o$ be the recommended global fee for block $o \ni o = n + 1$\
 let $\mu^{\alpha}_{\lambda}$ be the EMA of CU utilization for account ${\alpha}$